krishnapunjsingh/BridgeLabz-Training/README.md

 Focus: Coding & Real-Life Problems
 Worked on coding questions and real-life based problems to improve logical thinking and problem-solving skills.

+22 December

+Focus: This project focuses on practicing Core Java concepts such as strings, arrays, logic building, and exception handling.
+It includes topics like string comparison, null pointer exceptions, string and array index out-of-bounds exceptions, number format exceptions, converting uppercase to lowercase and lowercase to uppercase without using built-in string methods.

+23 December

+Focus: A collection of Core Java practice programs focusing on strings, arrays, and logic building.
+The programs include palindrome, anagram, character frequency, BMI calculator, calendar display, Rock-Paper-Scissors, and student grade calculation, all written using simple loops, arrays, and methods.